hotwax/oms-documentation/analytics/reports/reorder-limit.md

 5. Under **Channels**, select the **Configuration Facility**.
 6. Under **Products by Tag**, use the filter options to include or exclude products based on their tags.
 7. Click **Save** to create the rule.
 8. Schedule the rule to run daily at midnight.
-You can also click **Run Now** for immediate execution.
+You can also click **Run Now** for immediate execution from the Job scheduler pinned on the top of the page.

 ### Additional Steps (Optional)

 1. Navigate to **Launchpad** > **Job Manager App** > **Inventory** page.
-2. Locate the **Import Product Threshold** job under "More jobs."
+2. Locate the **Import Product Facility** job under "More jobs."
 3. Schedule this job to run every 3 hours, or click **Run Now** for immediate execution.
 (This ensures data updates)
 4. In the same app, navigate to the **Miscellaneous** page and schedule the **Process Bulk Import Files** job to run every 15 minutes.
 You can also click **Run Now** for immediate execution.

 ### Setting Different Reorder Limits (Optional)

 If you require different reorder limits for various product categories, create separate rules using the same process mentioned above.
-Utilize the "Products by Tag" section for filtering products within each rule.
+Utilize the `Products by Tag` section for filtering products within each rule.

 ## Verifying Reorder Limits